What is background check and how does it increase security in digital signatures?

 Table of Contents

 In the current context of digital transformation, security and reliability have become indispensable for formalizing contracts and documents online.
-To ensure the veracity of the data of those involved and to guarantee that these processes are carried out authentically and without risks, additional measures are necessary. validation, such as background checks, are increasingly being integrated into digital flows.
+To ensure the veracity of the data of those involved and to guarantee that these processes are carried out authentically and without risks, additional validation measures, such as background checks, are being increasingly integrated into digital workflows.

 In today's article, we will analyze how background checks directly contribute to security in digital signature processes, detailing their applications, the main types of checks used and the legal frameworks that regulate their use in Brazil.